An engraving of a detail of the cavalcade of Horsemen from the west frieze of the Parthenon at Athens is a powerful image.

 Another Greek hero Bellerophon captured the fabulous steed and his flight with him into the heavens became symbolic of the soul’s immortality.

 Pegasus’s story became a favourite theme in Greek art and literature.
-He served Perseus until his death and afterward went to the home of the Muses, the water that gave the Muses their inspiration dried up and Pegasus stamped his hoof and created a spring.
+He served Perseus until his death and afterward went to the home of the Muses, the water that gave the Muses their inspiration had dried up and Pegasus stamped his hoof and created a spring.

 The chief characters attached to his legend Perseus, Cepheus, Cassiopeia, Andromeda and the sea monster Cetus all are represented in the night sky as constellations.